 Bangladesh's Dairy Industry Overview

-Bangladesh is witnessing notable growth in its dairy industry, significantly contributing to both domestic and international markets.
-The sector is supported by approximately 24.5 million dairy cattle, underscoring its substantial role in the global dairy landscape.
+Bangladesh is experiencing remarkable growth in its dairy industry, significantly influencing both domestic and international markets.
+The sector is supported by around 24.5 million dairy cattle, underscoring its substantial role in the global dairy landscape.
+The dairy sector contributes approximately 2.73% to the national GDP and 17.15% to the agricultural GDP, supporting nearly 9.4 million people directly and indirectly.
+In 2024, Bangladesh produced around 10.79 million tonnes of milk, ranking fifth in Asia and 19th globally.

 Milk Production and Processing

-Bangladesh produces approximately 9.4 million metric tons of milk annually.
-Of this, around 1.5 million metric tons are processed into various dairy products, including pasteurized milk, yogurt, cheese, and milk powder, showcasing the country's processing capabilities.
+Bangladesh produces approximately 9.4 million metric tons of milk annually, with about 1.5 million metric tons processed into various dairy products such as pasteurized milk, yogurt, cheese, and milk powder.
+This showcases the country's processing capabilities and its ability to cater to diverse consumer demands.

 Dairy Product Production